How to Scrape Zoopla Real Estate Property Data in Python

 Let's start by taking a look at how to scrape property data from a single listing page.

 Let's start by picking a random property listing as our test target.
-To find the hidden data let's take a look at the page source:
+To extract its data, we'll parse its HTML documents using prsel.

 Python